 Mental Illness - those mental health or psychiatric diagnostic categories that are listed in the current edition of the International Classification of Diseases section on Mental and Behavioral Disorders or Diagnostic and Statistical Manual of the American Psychiatric Association.
+The fact that a condition is listed in the current edition of the International Classification of Diseases section on Mental and Behavioral and Behavioral Disorders or Diagnostic and Statistical Manual of the American Psychiatric Association.
 The fact that a condition is listed in the current edition of the International Classification of Diseases section on Mental and Behavioral Disorders or Diagnostic and Statistical Manual of the American Psychiatric Association does not mean that treatment for the condition is a Covered Health Care Service.